Anandu2224/Full-stack-Todo-app/README.md

-## Todo App
+# Todo App

 This is a simple todo app having the following features:

--signup
+- Signup
--signin
+- Signin
--create a task
+- Create a task
--see existing todos
+- See existing todos
--can mark as done
+- Mark tasks as done